For students interested in science and research.

 The National FFA Agriscience Fair recognizes student researchers studying the application of agricultural scientific principles and emerging technologies in agricultural enterprises.
 The agriscience fair is for middle and high school students.
 Participation begins at the local level and progresses to state and national levels.

-- Conduct a scientific research project pertaining to the agriculture and food science industries and present their findings to a panel of judges with a display and a report.
+National FFA Agriscience Fair participants are FFA members in grades 7-12 that were selected as a winner as their state’s agriscience fair.
+The participants must conduct a scientific research project pertaining to the agriculture and food science industries and present their findings to a panel of judges with a display and a report.

 Agriscience Fair Categories

 Students can compete in the national agriscience fair in one of six categories:

 - Food Products and Processing Systems

 - Plant Systems

 - Power, Structural and Technical Systems

 Students can compete in the national agriscience fair as an individual or with a team: